Badger culling in the United Kingdom: Randomised Badger Culling Trials (1998–2008)

 In 2007, the final results of the trials, conducted by the Independent Scientific Group on Cattle TB, were submitted to David Miliband, the then Secretary of State for Environment, Food and Rural Affairs.
-The report stated that "badger culling can make no meaningful contribution to cattle TB control in Britain.
+The report stated that "badger culling can make no meaningful contribution to cattle bTB control in Britain.
 Indeed, some policies under consideration are likely to make matters worse rather than better".
 According to the report:

 Detailed evaluation of RBCT and other scientific data highlight the limitations of badger culling as a control measure for cattle TB.
 The overall benefits of proactive culling were modest (representing an estimated 14 breakdowns prevented after culling 1,000 km^{2} for five years), and were realised only after coordinated and sustained effort.
 While many other approaches to culling can be considered, available data suggest that none is likely to generate benefits substantially greater than those recorded in the RBCT, and many are likely to cause detrimental effects.
 Given its high costs and low benefits, we therefore conclude that badger culling is unlikely to contribute usefully to the control of cattle TB in Britain, and recommend that TB control efforts focus on measures other than badger culling.

 In October 2007, after considering the report and consulting other advisors, the government's then-chief scientific advisor, Professor Sir David King, produced a report of his own, which concluded that culling could indeed make a useful contribution to controlling bTB.
 This was criticised by scientists, most notably in the editorial of Nature, which implied King was being influenced by politics.

 In July 2008, Hilary Benn, the then-Secretary of State for Environment, Food and Rural Affairs, refused to authorise a badger cull because of the practicalities and cost of a cull and the scale and length of time required to implement it, with no guarantee of success and the potential for making the disease worse.
-Benn went on to highlight other measures that would be taken, including allocating £20M to the development of an effective injectable TB vaccine for both cattle and badgers, and an oral badger vaccine.
+Benn went on to highlight other measures that would be taken, including allocating £20M to the development of an effective injectable bTB vaccine for both cattle and badgers, and an oral badger vaccine.

 Follow-up reports

 In 2010, a scientific report was published in which bTB incidence in cattle was monitored in and around RBCT areas after culling ended.
 The report showed that the benefits inside culled areas decreased over time and were no longer detectable three years after culling ceased.
 In areas adjoining those which culled, a trend indicated beneficial effects immediately after the end of culling were insignificant, and had disappeared 18 months after the cull ceased.
-The report also stated that the financial costs of culling an idealized 150 km^{2} area would exceed the savings achieved through reduced bTB by factors of 2,0 to 3.5.
-The report concluded, "These results, combined with evaluation of alternative culling methods, suggest that badger culling is unlikely to contribute effectively to the control of cattle TB in Britain."
+The financial costs of culling an idealized 150 km^{2} area would exceed the savings achieved through reduced bTB by factors of 2.0 to 3.5.
+The report concluded: "These results, combined with evaluation of alternative culling methods, suggest that badger culling is unlikely to contribute effectively to the control of cattle [bTB] in Britain."